 The first step of that vision was to broaden the skillset in the team.
 Therefore, in the 2017-2018 school year, the team welcomed in not only new members from mechatronics but also from mechanical engineering and electrical engineering.
 The team also started the first collaboration with a secondary school where it received nine students for their profile assignment.
 As a result, the team had a total of twenty-five members for the new school year.
 With this team, we built a robot and participated in the championships in the USA.
 Our team even won the Rookie All-Star award that year, which was the highest possible prize that we could win in our first year.
 This win gave us a place at the world championships.

-Of course, it did not stop there, and with that success in mind, we were able to enlarge our team with new members again in the 2018-2019 school year where the existing members stayed on to mentor the new ones.
+Of course, it did not stop there, and with that success in mind, we were able to grow our team again with new members in the 2018-2019 school year, where the existing members stayed on to mentor the new ones.
 In total, the team reached thirty-five members with the Fontys students being added to the high school students.

 The satisfaction and pride are immense